haseeb196/Kanban-board/README.md

 ## Conclusion

 This project was an exciting opportunity to demonstrate proficiency in frontend development while tackling real-world challenges.
 I thoroughly enjoyed working on this assignment and look forward to any feedback or further discussions.

+## special Note
+1.I didn't add the drag and drop feature, and perhaps it's not responsive for smaller devices because I didn't have much time for the task submission.
+2. label feature only work with severity and not for custom labels, but u can add custom labels and status button doesn't work
+3. all other features are implemented